christiandeange/NumberView/README.md

 ##Usage
 ---
-[NumberView][2] can be added in programatically into your layouts, or be included as a tag in resource files:
+Using [NumberView][2] in your project is simple.
+It is a standalone class, no resource files required.
+It can be added in programatically into your layouts, or be included as a tag in resource files:

 ```
 <com.deange.numberview.NumberView